- Vol 1: General - Topics Chapters Overview

 Prior to construction and typically during the right of way phase, mitigation activities will be carried out.
 These may include implementation of data recovery plans on archaeological sites, Historic American Buildings Survey/Historic American Engineering Record (HABS/HAER) recordation of historic structures, or other mitigation commitments.
 While in some cases it may be necessary to wait for right of way to be obtained in order to carry out mitigation commitments, it is important to allow for ample time to complete necessary activities prior to the start of construction.
 Exceptions may occur where specifically provided for in a treatment plan or other stipulation of a MOA.
 Mitigation such as data recovery and HABS/HAER recordation usually requires analysis, report writing, or other activities that may extend beyond completion of construction.
 Care should be taken that funding mechanisms remain in place until all mitigation, including final reporting, is complete.

 Any activities that affect a previously unidentified property, or affect a known historic property in an unanticipated manner, require that construction activity be stopped and all reasonable measures taken to avoid or mitigate harm.
 If such discoveries have not been provided for in accordance with a treatment plan or stipulation under a MOA, then procedures under 36 CFR 800.13 must be followed.
 If human remains are encountered, provisions of the Health and Safety Code (7050.5 and 7054) and Public Resources Code (5097.98) apply, and on federal and tribal lands, regulations implementing the Native American Graves and Repatriation Act (NAGPRA) also apply.
-For procedures to follow, see the Environmental Handbook, Vol. 2, Ch.
-3-4.3 and 3-5.3.
+For procedures to follow, see the SER, Vol. 2, Cultural Resources.

 CEQA (PRC section 21083.2[i]) provides that lead agencies may make provision for archaeological sites discovered during construction.
 Such provisions are usually included among the mitigation proposed for a project in the environmental document.
 While this provision applies only to archaeological sites, it is good CEQA practice to apply the same consideration to all historic properties.
-The Environmental Handbook, Vol. 2, Ch.
-2-2.8 provides additional information regarding late discovery under state law.
+The SER, Vol. 2, Cultural Resources provides additional information regarding late discovery under state law.